Siilwyn/awesome-pixel-art/readme.md

 - [Pro Motion](http://www.cosmigo.com/pixel_animation_software) - Paid with trial, works on Windows.
 Advanced features tailored to creating pixel art for games.
 - [GIMP](https://www.gimp.org/) - Open source and free, works on Linux, macOS and Windows.
 Not specifically for creating pixel art but is more than capable to do so.
 - [Piskel](http://www.piskelapp.com/) - Open source and free, works in the browser, on Linux, macOS and Windows.
 Easy to try out in the browser saving sprites online.
-- [rx](https://cloudhead.io/rx/) - A minimalist and extensible pixel editor implemented in Rust.
-Open source and free, works on all platforms.
+- [rx](https://cloudhead.io/rx/) - Open source and free, works on Linux, macOS and Windows.
+Minimalist and keyboard driven with animation support.